Widespread enlargement of the thyroid can expand the gland well beyond its typical size (left) and cause a noticeable bulge in the neck (right).

 A goiter may be an overall enlargement of the thyroid, or it may be the result of irregular cell growth that forms one or more lumps (nodules) in the thyroid.
 A goiter may be associated with no change in thyroid function or with an increase or decrease in thyroid hormones.

 The most common cause of goiters worldwide is a lack of iodine in the diet.
-In the United States, where the use of iodized salt is common, a goiter is more often due to the over- or underproduction of thyroid hormones or to nodules in the gland itself.
+In the United States, where the use of iodized salt is common, goiters are caused by conditions that change thyroid function or factors that affect thyroid growth.

-Treatment depends on the size of the goiter, your symptoms and the cause.
+Treatment depends on the cause of the goiter, symptoms, and complications resulting from the goiter.
 Small goiters that aren't noticeable and don't cause problems usually don't need treatment.

 Products & Services

 Most people with goiters have no signs or symptoms other than a swelling at the base of the neck.
 In many cases, the goiter is small enough that it's only discovered during a routine medical exam or an imaging test for another condition.

 Other signs or symptoms depend on whether thyroid function changes, how quickly the goiter grows and whether it obstructs breathing.

 Signs and symptoms of hypothyroidism include: